pereiraleo447/worldbuilding-obsidian/Lands of the East/6. Session Prep/Session 1 (One Shot).md

 The party reports to the temple at the edge of town, where they're greeted by two women.
 The half-elf, Alnora, panics about her situation, while the awkward kitsune Yukiko attempts to comfort her, largely in vain.

 ## Scenes

-* The party meets up with Sueko on the Great East-West Road.
-She takes them back to the village and rambles on about its "hot goss" on the trail.
-Upon arriving at the village, they're met with Jinbei, the village headman, who argues with Sueko about bringing in outsiders.
-The party tries to convince him to let them stay and help.
+- Chapter 1
+	* The party has accepted Sueko’s commission from a neighboring town, and travelled the Great East-West Road for a day and a half.
+A small trail branches off from the path, and this is where Sueko meets the party.
+		* She takes them to the village and explains the situation on the way.
+Two villagers were found dead, her granddaughter is missing and she fears she will suffer the same fate.
+Something evil stalks the waterways downriver of Yae.
+		* They bump into the village headman, Jinbei, shortly after arriving.
+He argues with Sueko about ignoring his authority and bringing outsiders in.
+The party can intervene (DC 14 Persuasion).
+			* Success: Party stays at Sueko’s house and are free to explore the town without repercussion.
+				* The family will provide basic needs, but have little to offer in terms of supplies.
+They suggest the party go into town.
+			* Failure: Party stays in a secret hut a few miles downstream, and meets Kurion and Sarivol.
+Exploring the town will prove a little inconvenient.
+				*
 *
 *
 *